botworld-wiki/beatburger.github.io/index.md

 ## Community Adventure

-- [Botworld News & Updates](/news): New Bots, Game Updates, anything that's happening.
+- [BWA News & Updates](/news): New Bots, Game Updates, anything that's happening.
 - [Play on Windows](/play-on-windows): How-to guide to link your phone & PC
 - [How to Contribute](/contribute): It's easy, really. **Simply sending us missing infos already helps a lot!** and even becoming an Editor requires zero coding experience.
 - [Credits](/credits): A big **Thank You** to everyone!